-- 34. (1) This paragraph applies where a member seeks to recover, or have the Commission pay, staff costs in respect of the employment of a connected person. - (2) The Commission will not pay, nor will the member be entitled to recover, staff costs in respect of the employment of more than one connected person. - (3) The member must make, and send to the Commission, a declaration stating - (a) the name of the connected person, - (b) details of the connection, and - (c) the nature of the employment. - (4) A member is not entitled to recover, nor have the Commission pay, the staff costs if - (a) a declaration was not made and sent and the member ought reasonably to have known that it must be made and sent, or - (b) the declaration was not accurate and the member ought reasonably to have known that it was not accurate. - (5) If a member (A) employs an employee who is a family member in respect of another member (B), then member A must declare this in the Register of Members' Interests.
+- 34. (1) This paragraph applies where a member seeks to recover, or have the Commission pay, staff costs in respect of the employment or the engagement via a temporary work agency of a connected person. - (2) The Commission will not pay, nor will the member be entitled to recover, staff costs under any category in respect of the employment or the engagement via a temporary work agency of more than one connected person. - (3) The member must make, and send to the Commission, a declaration stating - (a) the name of the connected person, - (b) details of the connection, and - (c) the nature of the employment or the engagement via a temporary work agency. - (4) A member is not entitled to recover, nor have the Commission pay, the staff costs if - - (a) a declaration was not made and sent and the member ought reasonably to have known that it must be made and sent, or - (b) the declaration was not accurate and the member ought reasonably to have known that it was not accurate. - (5) If a member (A) employs an employee or engages an agency worker via a temporary work agency who is a family member in respect of another member (B), then member A must declare this in the Register of Members' Interests.